htrajan/ht-drawsteel/Draw Steel Rules.md

 - **Project Roll Characteristic:** Reason or Intuition
 - **Project Goal:** 45

 **Effect:** As a maneuver, you can coat a weapon in this oil and ignite it.
 The weapon burns persistently and without harming itself until it is extinguished as a maneuver.
-Whenever you use a weapon that is ignited this way with a damage-dealing weapon ability, you deal `(SURGE)` fire damage.
+Whenever you use a weapon that is ignited this way with a damage-dealing weapon ability, you deal `⚡` fire damage.
 Alternatively, you can use a maneuver to throw the pot up to 5 squares, coating 1 square and any creatures or objects in that square with a sticky, flammable oil.
 If the oil takes any fire damage, it burns persistently and deals 5 fire damage at the end of each of your turns to anything it has coated.
 A creature covered in the oil or who can reach it can use an action to extinguish the flames and end the effect.

 #### GROWTH POTION